aarnphm/morph/docs/content/VnVReport/VnVReport.md

 ## Comparison to Existing Implementation

-This section provides some comparisions between the two existing solutions and the current implementation of project `tinymorph`, focusing on funtionality and usability.
+This section provides some comparisions between the two existing solutions and the current implementation of project `morph`, focusing on funtionality and usability.

 First solution: OpenAI's Chatgpt

 - Functionality: have good performance on prompt-based conversation.
-Canvas feature make it easier for editing but project `tinymorph` provides suggestions as appliable notes to do selective modification on the content.
+Canvas feature make it easier for editing but project `morph` provides suggestions as appliable notes to do selective modification on the content.
-- Usability: the UI from OpenAI's Chatgpt's UI is imformative and organised to support conversation interface, and `tinymorph` put an emphasis on text-editor tailored interface to better support writing purpose
+- Usability: the UI from OpenAI's Chatgpt's UI is imformative and organised to support conversation interface, and `morph` put an emphasis on text-editor tailored interface to better support writing purpose

 Second solution: prowritingaid

-- Functionality: prowritingaid provides suggestions based on the text input for user as reference to make improvement, but `tinymorph` provides direct modification to the text content.
+- Functionality: prowritingaid provides suggestions based on the text input for user as reference to make improvement, but `morph` provides direct modification to the text content.
-- Usability: prowritingaid currently supports more delicate unser interface on webserver compared to `tinymorph` to provide better user experience.
+- Usability: prowritingaid currently supports more delicate unser interface on webserver compared to `morph` to provide better user experience.

 ## Unit Testing